-Romantic canals and waterways, picturesque narrow houses and bright tulips blend seamlessly with the steamy Red Light District, pungent ‘coffee’ shops and smartshops selling all kinds of psychedelics.
-It’s an odd mix but if anyone can make this work, it’s the Dutch.
+Picturesque canals and waterways, quaint stone bridges, historic townhouses, brightly coloured tulips and souvenir clogs blend seamlessly with the steamy Red Light District, gritty street art, pungent ‘cafes’, and smart shops (so named because they reputedly stimulate the mind) selling all kinds of psychedelics.
+It’s an odd mix, but if anyone can make it work, it’s the Dutch.

 Here are ten top things to do in Amsterdam.

 Yes, it may be clichéd.
 Yes, you may fall off on occasion.
 Yes, you may get exasperated looks from the locals who can somehow manage to ride their bikes while holding a coffee in one hand and a book they’re reading in the other (OK, we may have made that last one up).
 The fact is, there’s no better way to explore this maze-like, relatively flat city than by pedal power.
 Go where the intricate network of cobbled streets and canal-side laneways takes you, and have fun!

 South of Haarlemmerbuurt lies the Jordaan — probably the most famous of Amsterdam’s neighbourhoods.
 It was once home to immigrants and the working-class, but is now one of the hippest hangouts in town.
 The narrow streets are lined with myriad cafes, cool bars, trendy boutiques and galleries.
 Check out the Noordermarkt open air market, which has a pedigree stretching back to the 17th century.
 It offers antiques, kitschy wares and bric-a-brac on Mondays, before morphing into a farmers’ market on Saturdays.